MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 - Read access to the input data from the compute cluster where the endpoint is deployed.

   > [!TIP]
-  > If you use a credential-less data store or external Azure Storage Account as data input, ensure you [configure compute clusters for data access](how-to-authenticate-batch-endpoint.md#configure-compute-clusters-for-data-access).
-The managed identity of the compute cluster is used for mounting the storage account.
-The identity of the job (invoker) is still used to read the underlying data, which allows you to achieve granular access control.
+  > Certain situations require using a credential-less data store or external Azure Storage account as data input.
+In these scenarios, ensure you [configure compute clusters for data access](how-to-authenticate-batch-endpoint.md#configure-compute-clusters-for-data-access), because the managed identity of the compute cluster is used for mounting the storage account.
+You still have granular access control, because the identity of the job (invoker) is used to read the underlying data.

 ## Establish authentication

 To invoke an endpoint, you need a valid Microsoft Entra token.
-When you invoke an endpoint, Azure Machine Learning creates a batch deployment job under the identity that's associated with the token.
+When you invoke an endpoint, Machine Learning creates a batch deployment job under the identity that's associated with the token.

-- If you use the Azure Machine Learning CLI (v2) or the Python SDK (v2) to invoke endpoints, you don't need to get the Microsoft Entra token manually.
+- If you use the Azure Machine Learning CLI (v2) or the Azure Machine Learning SDK for Python (v2) to invoke endpoints, you don't need to get the Microsoft Entra token manually.
 During sign in, the system authenticates your user identity.
 It also retrieves and passes the token for you.
 - If you use the REST API to invoke endpoints, you need to get the token manually.

 You can use your own credentials for the invocation, as described in the following procedures.